Tag archive for: courses

 How the exams work

-The interregional ECN exams (DFASM3) will still take place on November 20, 2020, and will be conducted remotely.
-The exam schedule and organizational details will be communicated by email.
+The interregional ECN exams (DFASM3) will take place as scheduled on November 20, 2020; the exams will be administered remotely.
+The exam schedule and organizational details will be sent via email 📧

-We will keep you informed of updates to this article on our social media channels: Twitter, Facebook, Instagram.
+We'll keep you updated on any changes to this article on our social media channels: Twitter, Facebook, and Instagram.
 Follow us!

-Due to the health situation, the implementation of the circular from the Ministry of Higher Education stipulates that the capacity of classrooms must be reduced by 50% at the Montpellier site.
-More information in this article.
+Due to the current health situation, the implementation of the Ministry of Higher Education’s directive requires that classroom capacity be reduced by 50% at the Montpellier campus.
+Read more in this article.

-Update October 23, 2020: Like the Montpellier site, the Nîmes site has just been placed on high alert.
+Update as of October 23, 2020: Like the Montpellier site, the Nîmes site has just been placed under a heightened alert.

-The measures are therefore extended to the Nîmes site.
-See relevant paragraphs below.
+The measures are therefore being extended to the Nîmes site.
+See the relevant paragraphs below.

 Lectures